freem/freemlib-neogeo/examples/02_helloSpr/readme.txt

 <Fix Layer>
 Remember how I said the fix layer displays over everything else?
 Well, with this example, we can prove it.
-However, that requires being able to move the sprite around, and for that, we need... input.
+However, to properly display that, we need to be able to move the sprite around...
+Time to take a crash course in input.

 <Input>
 Much like writing to the fix layer, there's two ways of handling input.